 Donate Leftover Items

 Donate anything that didn’t get sold in your garage sale.
-Charity organizations such as Goodwill will often take anything from clothes to furniture.
+Charity organizations such as Goodwill will often take anything from clothes to furniture items.

 Decide Whether or Not to Leave Appliances Behind